Colorado

 Climb a minimum of 5.8 on top rope

-Feel comfortable tying in with a figure-eight follow-through knot
+Feel comfortable tying in with a figure-8 follow-through knot

 Be able to hike less than 1 mile on uneven terrain while carrying a pack